CptGummiball/Ducks/README.md

 ## **Contributing**

-At the moment, we are not accepting forks or external code contributions.
-However, we encourage you to share your ideas, feedback, or report issues using the [Issues](https://github.com/CptGummiball/Ducks/issues) section of this repository.
+At the moment, we are not accepting external code contributions.
+(You are allowed to fork the repo) However, we encourage you to share your ideas, feedback, or report issues using the [Issues](https://github.com/CptGummiball/Ducks/issues) section of this repository.
 We value community input and will review suggestions as we continue to develop the game.

 ## **License**